Ian Johnston -“QE2 Origins”

 His books include, “Ships for a Nation” (the history of John Brown’s Shipyard).
 He is also co-author with Bruce Peter and Philip Dawson of the excellent book “QE2 Britain’s Greatest Liner“.

-Bruce is a Reader in Design History at Glasgow School of Art.
+Bruce is a Professor of Design History at Glasgow School of Art.
 His research relates mainly to architecture and design for transport, leisure and entertainment.

 Following his PhD, he has combined his interests in leisure design with cruise ship design to write a number of books, including co-author of “QE2 Britain’s Greatest Liner“.
 He is also a design journalist and critic writing for publications in the UK, Denmark and Sweden.
 Bruce is currently working with the Victoria & Albert Museum on an international touring exhibition about the design and material culture of ocean liners.